GSA/digitalgov.gov/content/resources/an-introduction-to-security-and-privacy-controls.md

 Understanding the controls is an important part of the ATO process.
 Specifically when writing a system security and privacy plan.
 With hundreds of controls, approaching ATOs can be quite daunting.
 That's why it's good to start off with an overview of the controls.

-The controls are grouped by topic, and those topics are called families.
+The controls are grouped by *topic*, and those topics are called *families*.
 Next, we'll explore each control family and what kind of considerations that control family focuses on.

 ## Meet the family

-The three-column table below lists the 20 control families alphabetically by their two-character ID \[ID code].
+The three-column table below lists the 20 control families alphabetically by their two-character ID (identification code).
 Security and compliance folks often refer to the controls by this ID.
 For each, the ID is linked to the full list of controls for that family.

 The second column provides the full name of the control family.
 The third column provides a plain language description of the control to give you a feel for what kind of security concern that control family covers.